Therapy group with four members discussing dual diagnosis treatment for addiction and mental health

 • Medications to help manage mental illness symptoms and support individuals through the withdrawal process

-If you believe that you or a loved one is suffering from a dual diagnosis, it’s crucial to seek rehabilitation services from a treatment center that can help with both issues simultaneously.
-At First Steps Recovery, our compassionate professionals create a personalized plan to help you or a loved one with dual diagnosis in Fresno, California to navigate your unique journey towards healing.
+At First Steps Recovery, our compassionate professionals create a personalized plan to help you or a loved one with dual diagnosis.
+We’re dedicated to helping you navigate your unique journey towards healing.
 Ready to get in touch?
-Please feel free to reach out to us today.
+Reach out to us today to start your journey toward sobriety and a more peaceful life.

 Picture of Meet Our Team